 Active: The king grew impatient.

-All I’m saying is that you should choose deliberately.
+In any case, you should choose deliberately.